 The Fund has adopted the investment restrictions and practices prescribed by the CSA and Canadian securities legislation.
-In addition, except as provided herein, we manage each of the Funds in accordance with its investment objectives and the standard investment restrictions and practices set out in NI 81-102.
-One objective of the legislation is to ensure that the investments of the Funds are diversified and relatively liquid.
+In addition, except as provided herein, we manage each Fund in accordance with its investment objectives and the standard investment restrictions and practices set out in Regulation 81-102.
+One of the objectives of the legislation is to ensure that the Funds' investments are diversified and relatively liquid.